 Diabetes Superfoods to Help You Stay Healthy

 Diabetes is a highly prevalent chronic illness that affects millions of people worldwide.
-It is a major cause of premature death among adults due to its complications.
-Diabetes is a chronic condition that needs lifestyle modification along with medication.
+It is a major cause of premature death among adults due to its complications (Read more about the 7 Early Warning Signs of Type 2 Diabetes) Diabetes is a chronic condition that needs lifestyle modification along with medication.
 Eating healthy foods is a good way to support your body in managing the condition and helps to avoid complications like organ damage.
 Mostly, diabetic complications are preventable if the disease is well-controlled and regularly eating fresh food is an essential lifestyle change for good blood sugar control.
 Your food intake can greatly influence your blood sugar level both negatively and positively depending on what it is you’re eating, so making clever food choices can help you manage your diabetes .

 Let’s have a look at what foods are beneficial for people with diabetes.

 Green Leafy Vegetables

 Green leafy vegetables, such as spinach, kale, cabbage, broccoli, are a very healthy choice for people with diabetes for multiple reasons.
 Firstly, they are low in carbohydrates, so they do not spike blood sugar levels.
 The change in blood glucose is minimal.
 Secondly, they are rich in fiber and regulate your digestive system.

 Also, these vegetables are rich in vitamins and minerals.
 The antioxidants present in them prevent oxidative stress and the damage caused by it .

 Fats are a macronutrient, and your body needs a good amount of fat every day to run the systems.
 However, diabetics often fear taking fats as type 2 diabetes is associated with obesity and overweight.